altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Altina leaned over.

-"Regis, what should we do?"
+"Regis, what should we do?"<br/>

-"The plan was to support the teams that run into trouble but..."
+"The plan was to support the teams that run into trouble but..."<br/>

 With a loud bang, someone fell down the stairs.

-"Hyaa-!!"
+"Hyaa-!!"<br/>

 It was a heavy armored imperial soldier!
 His armor was dented.